themusecatcher/vue-amazing-ui/README.md

 - The component library is implemented with `Vue@3.5.13`+ `TypeScript@5.8.2` + `Vite@6.2.2` + `Less@4.2.2`.
 - Currently, it includes `67` basic UI components and `17` utility functions, with continuous exploration and updates ongoing...
-- What's more, they are all treeshakable.
 - Theme Customizable, all you need is to provide a theme color, then all the stuffs will be done by me.
+- By the way, they are all treeshakable.
 - All the stuff in Vue Amazing UI is written in TypeScript.
 It can work with your typescript project seamlessly.
 - All components are built in single file component `SFC` and can be used independently.
 - Ready to use out of the box, no fuss.